KSAModding/KSAModding/README.md

+# Important (Please read)

+The new Wiki is using [Wiki.js](https://js.wiki/), therefore the old wiki is depericated.
+If you wish to still visit it go to [old.ksamodding.wiki](https://old.ksamodding.wiki).

 # KSA Modding Wiki (Unofficial)

 This repository contains the source for an **unofficial, community-driven modding wiki** for _Kitten Space Agency (KSA)_.